SamBaker101/PATT_MK0/README.md

 - Status: Complete
 - Expected Date: 06/30/2025
 - Completion Date: 07/14/2025
 - Comments:  This is meant to be a minimum viable product.
 The only expectation is that I can connect to it, upload g-code and the printer will make a recognizable attempt to print it.
-At this time I will not be concerned with the print speed or any issues with the output (within reason).
+At this time I w ill not be concerned with the print speed or any issues with the output (within reason).
 It is also notable that for this step I will not have access to 3d printed parts so many of the brackets and connections will need to be made with a combination of particle board, zip ties and assorted hardware.
  - [Debrief](https://github.com/SamBaker101/PATT_MK0/blob/main/docs/MK0/MK0_debrief.md)
  - [Testing](https://github.com/SamBaker101/PATT_MK0/blob/main/docs/MK0/MK0_testing.md)
  - [BOM](https://github.com/SamBaker101/PATT_MK0/blob/main/docs/MK0/MK0_BOM.csv)